Chicha: Women's role

 The use of chicha can also be seen when looking at women who lived during the Incas reign before the arrival of the Spanish.
 Women were important to the community of the Incas.
 There was a select group of women that would receive formal instruction, these women were the aclla, also known as "Chosen Women".
 This group of women was extracted from their family-homes and taken to the acllahuasi or "House of the Chosen Women".
 These women were dedicated to Inca religion, weaving, cooking and chicha-brewing.
-Much of the chicha they would go to ceremonies, or when the community would get to together to worship their god.
+Much of the chicha they brewed would go to ceremonies, or when the community would get together to worship their god.
 They started the chicha process by chewing maize to create mushy texture that would be fermented.
 The product of the acllas was considered sacred because of the women who produced it.
 This was a special privilege that many women did not have except for the "most attractive women."

 Perceptions by the Inca royalty

 The Incas themselves show the importance of chicha.
-The lords or royalty probably drank chicha from silver and gold cups known as keros.
+The lords or royalty probably drank chicha from silver and gold cups known as qirus.
 Also, after defeating an enemy Inca rulers would have heads of the defeated enemy converted into cup to drink chicha from.
 An example of this could be seen when Atawallpa drank chicha from opposing foes skull.
 By doing this it showed how superior the Incas themselves were to by leading their army to victory and chicha was at the forefront.
 After major military victories the Incas would celebrate by drinking chicha.
 When the Incas and the Spanish conquistadors met, the conquistadors would not understand the significance of chicha.
 Titu Cusi explains how his uncle, Atahualpa reacted when the intruders did not respect chicha.
 Kusi says, "The Spaniard, upon receiving the drink in his hand, spilled it which greatly angered my uncle.
 And after that, the two Spaniards showed my uncle a letter, or book, or something, saying that this was the inscription of God and the King and my uncle, as he felt offended by the spilling of the chicha, took the letter and knocked to the ground saying: I don't know what you have given me.
 Go on, leave."
 Another instance like this occurred between Atawallpa and the Spanish, it left with Atawallpa saying, "Since you don't respect me I won't respect you either."
 This story recorded by Titu Cusi shows the significant relationship the Incas had with chicha.
 If someone insulted this beverage they would take it personally because it offended their beliefs and community.